alyona-chur/nes-gan/README.md

 ## About

-This project generates new 8-bit style music using a Generative Adversarial Network (GAN).
+This project generates new 8-bit style music using a Deep Convolutional Generative Adversarial Network (GAN).

 ## Usage